Nithin3117/binance-futures-trading-bot/README.md

 - Supports BUY and SELL orders
 - Command-line interface using argparse
 - Input validation
-- Logging of API requests and responses
+- Logging of API requests, responses, and errors
-- Error handling
+- Exception handling

 ## Technologies Used